lestrrat-go/strftime/README.md

 # PERFORMANCE / OTHER LIBRARIES

-This library is much faster than `github.com/tebeka/strftime` *IF* you can reuse the format pattern.
-Furthermore, depending on your pattern, we may not be able to achieve much speed gain.
+This library is much faster than other libraries *IF* you can reuse the format pattern.
+However, depending on your pattern, we may not be able to achieve much speed gain.
 Patches, tests welcome.

 This benchmark only uses the subset of conversion specifications that are supported by *ALL* of the libraries compared.